2nd Annual Yale Disability & Accessibility Symposium, 2023

 • Mara Mills, Associate Professor of Media, Culture and Communication at New York University

-• Georgina Kleege, Professor of English, University of California, Berekley
+• Georgina Kleege, Professor of English, University of California, Berkeley

 • Moderated by Kenya Loudd, Yale University